chucklqsun/apollo_learning/how_to_run_offline_perception_visualizer.md

 The names of the generated Pose files correspond to their frame numbers as the PCD files.
 It means that the names of PCD and Pose files for a frame is the same but have different extension names (i.e., .pcd and .pose respectively).

 ### 2. Build The Offline Perception Visualizer
+Before compile the tool, make sure you have run "apollo.sh build_opt_gpu" before it.
+(This step could build cuda related lib)

 We use Bazel to build the offline perception visualizer.
 ```
 cd /apollo